AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_gateway.html.markdown

 -> **NOTE:**

 * `peering_ha_gw_size` - If you are using/upgraded to Aviatrix Terraform Provider v4.3+, and a peering-HA gateway was originally created with a provider version <4.3, you must do a ‘terraform refresh’ to update and apply the attribute’s value into the state.
 In addition, you must also input this attribute and its value to its corresponding gateway resource in your `.tf` file.
-* `enable_nat` - In order for the FQDN feature to be enabled for the specified gateway, "enable_nat" must be set to “yes”.
-If it is not set at gateway creation, creation of FQDN resource will automatically enable SNAT and users must rectify the diff in the Terraform state by setting "enable_nat = 'yes'" in their config file.
+* `enable_snat` - In order for the FQDN feature to be enabled for the specified gateway, "enable_snat" must be set to “yes”.
+If it is not set at gateway creation, creation of FQDN resource will automatically enable SNAT and users must rectify the diff in the Terraform state by setting "enable_snat = true" in their config file.
 * `max_vpn_conn` - If you are using/upgraded to Aviatrix Terraform Provider v4.7+, and a gateway with VPN enabled was originally created with a provider version <4.7, you must do a ‘terraform refresh’ to update and apply the attribute’s value into the state.
 In addition, you must also input this attribute and its value to "100" in your `.tf` file.

 ## Import